Skip to content

 Troubleshooting

-• Verify the entry point: python -c "from importlib.metadata import entry_points; print(list(entry_points().select(group='primethink.tools')))"
+• Verify the entry point is registered: python -c "from importlib.metadata import entry_points; print(list(entry_points().select(group='primethink.tools')))"

-• Confirm the package is installed: pip list | grep my-plugin
+• Make sure the package is installed (pip list | grep assist-manage or pip list | grep primethink)

-Tools Not Appearing on the Agent
+Tools not appearing on the agent

-• Check that a capabilities DB row exists with the correct code
+• Check that a capabilities DB row exists with the correct code matching your registration

-• Verify the capability is assigned to the agent
+• Verify the capability is assigned to the agent (via the admin UI or API)

-• Verify the user has the setting configured
+• Verify the user has the setting configured (check user_settings table or the Settings UI)

-• The setting name is case-sensitive
+• The setting name is case-sensitive — ${MY_KEY} looks for a setting named exactly MY_KEY

 • Check API logs for "placeholder could not be resolved" warnings

-Import Errors in Plugin
+Import errors in plugin